Clustering the Sketch: A Novel Approach to Embedding Table Compression: What didn't work

 \item[Changing the number of columns] In general, increasing the number of columns leads to better results.
 However the marginal benefits quickly decrease, and as the number of hash functions grow, so does the training and inference time.
 We found that 4 columns / hash-functions was a good spot.

-\item[Residual vector quantization] The CQR method combines Product Quantization (PQ) with the QR concat method.
+\item[Residual vector quantization] The CCE method combines Product Quantization (PQ) with the CE concat method.
 We tried combining Residual vector quantization (RVQ) with the Hash Embeddings method from \cite{tito2017hash}.
 This method does not perform significantly better than the Hash Embeddings method.

 \item[Seeding with PQ] We first train a full embedding table for one epoch, and then do Product Quantization (PQ) on the table to obtain the index pointer functions.